 Some people are allergic to the ingredients in products, including aloe vera.
 To check for allergies, it is a good idea to apply some of the product to a dime-sized section of the arm, and wait 24 hours to see if there is any reaction, before applying it more widely.

-Using products for eczema and psoriasis
+For eczema and psoriasis

 Moisturizers and emollients are recommended for people with eczema and psoriasis, at any age.